picoCalos3D/PRS/README.md

 # PRS
-COllection of tools for Power Recovery Sistem (PRS) Turbines
+Collection of tools for Power Recovery Sistem (PRS) Turbines